June 30, 1807

 June 30, 1996

 Germany won the 1996 European soccer championship, beating the Czech Republic 2:1 with a golden goal during extra time; this marked the first major football competition to be decided using this method.
-This was Germany’s first, and to date only, major title won while a unified nation.
+This was Germany’s first major title won while a unified nation.

 June 30, 1999